kelseym/transporter-plugin/README.md

 Snapshot creation is currently supported via [python script](https://github.com/kelseym/transporter-plugin/tree/main/snapshot-container) and the Docker container (`xnat/data-snapshot:0.1`).

-## Alpha Version Plugin
+## Beta Version Plugin
 * This plugin is built on XNAT version 1.8.9.x
-* This plugin is in Alpha release and is subject to breaking changes without notice.
+* This plugin is in Beta release and is subject to breaking changes without notice.
 * Building the plugin relies on Maven Central as well as a Maven repository hosted by the XNAT team